Clerkenwell (ward)

 Clerkenwell is an electoral ward in the London Borough of Islington.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
 It returns councillors to Islington London Borough Council.

 Islington council elections since 2022

 There was a revision of ward boundaries in Islington in 2022.

+2026 election

+The election took place on 7 May 2026.